 More Action Platforms to be launched later this year!

 The platform Health is Everyone’s Business will enable business to minimize negative impacts and accelerate positive action to support sustainable living, health and well-being in the workforce, community and marketplace.
 The platform will demonstrate why health and well-being are imperative for sustainable business, develop the business case for action and showcase opportunities across supply and value chains.
 Participants will explore opportunities for collective impact through cross-sector partnerships and local implementation and collaborate on the development of a scorecard that business in any sector can use to drive performance and report on progress.
 Learn more.

 |Business for Inclusion|

 Business for Inclusion will consider the spectrum of ways that business can help end discrimination, promote equal opportunity, tackle harmful stereotypes and build cultures of respect and understanding.
 Platform participants will fine-tune their inclusion strategies to maximize impact and connect to corporate sustainability objectives.
 They will explore launching new business practices or expanding existing initiatives to create opportunities for economically and socially excluded people, and have the opportunity to engage in multi-stakeholder partnerships and business-led advocacy to promote the social and economic benefits of inclusion.
 The platform will amplify the stories of companies and business leaders that are committed to making the world more inclusive and sustainable.
 Learn more.

-Business Action for Humanitarian Needs will provide an entry point for business to support the implementation of the New York Declaration for Refugees and Migrants.
+Business Action for Humanitarian Action and Peace will provide an entry point for business to support the implementation of the New York Declaration for Refugees and Migrants.
 By developing guidance, supporting global advocacy efforts, mapping opportunities for business engagement and designing new innovative solutions, the platform aims to increase and deepen private sector action in support of vulnerable migrants, refugees and internally displaced persons (IDPs).
 Learn more.